philipmendels/use-flexible-undo/stories/dependent-state-right-intro.md

-Here we combine 'count' and 'amount' in a single state object.
+In this example 'count' and 'amount' are combined in a single state object passed to useState().
+In the following examples we look at useReducer();